OlegBezr/cs182-final-proj/README.md

 With Google Colab free T4 runtime, 1 epoch of training takes about 2 minutes.

+Running the model on CPU is highly not recommended.
+1 epoch of training on MacBook Pro M1 takes about 60 minutes.

 - **baseline.ipynb** - another baseline model using pretrained GPT-2 and finetuned by additional training on combined_data.csv dataset
 - **keras_LoRA.ipynb** - baseline GPT-2 using Keras and LoRA finetuned GPT2.
 The baseline version needs to be trained on Colab Pro due to larger RAM requirement.
 Training data is parsed from **combined_data.cvs**.